The Glow Up After Coming Clean — Modern Paraphrase | nocap.bible

 wrote this one from experience.
 He'd been carrying something — hiding , pretending everything was fine, acting like the guilt wasn't eating him alive.
 And it was literally destroying him from the inside out.

-But then he came clean.
+But then he came .
 And what happened next is one of the most freeing moments in all of .
-This is a psalm about what forgiveness actually feels like when you stop running and start confessing. 🙏
+This is a about when you stop running and start confessing. 🙏

 That word "blessed" isn't just "good for you."
 It's deep, soul-level happiness.
 The kind you only feel when a weight you've been carrying for months finally gets lifted.
 No deceit in your spirit means no more performing.
 Just honesty. ✨